-Upon receiving our results, we were a bit disappointed to only about half of the quotes shown had prices – three of the six visible results all had buttons that simply said “Get quote” with no dollar figures attached.
+Upon receiving our results, we were a bit disappointed that only about half of the quotes shown had prices – three of the six visible results all had buttons that simply said “Get quote” with no dollar figures attached.
 These appeared to be just ads, not actual results.

-After clicking “Show more quotes,” we found a handful of other results (that had actual quotes), but all of them had prices that were more than double the offer shown by Clearcover for $152/mo. (two of them were nearly three times as much!).
+After clicking “Show more quotes,” we found a handful of other results (that had actual quotes), but all of them had prices that were more than double the offer shown by Clearcover for $152/mo.
+(Two of them were nearly three times as much!)

 From here, we were given the option to purchase our car insurance policy through The Zebra, but only if we selected one of the quotes with prices attached.
 After selecting Clearcover (the cheapest quote in our sample results) we were shown a brief outline of the plan and given the choice to “Buy Online Now” or call an 800 number to complete the process by phone.

 After choosing to buy our policy online, we were taken to Clearcover’s own website, where a lot of our information was already filled in.
 But we still had to answer a handful of additional questions after clicking “Buy Online Now,” including a couple, such as accident history, that we had already given answers to on The Zebra’s own site.

 Once we answered these questions, which took another five minutes or so, we landed on a page that showed our final rate.